Krishna-Sivakumar/randline/README.md

 # randline
 #### a simple unix friendly command to pick a random line from a file

+could pick an empty line from the file as well.

 ##### to build:
 `go build randline`